Content Design

 Role

-As the UX writer, I was solely responsible for updating the page's content.
-I created wireframes, wrote copy, and collaborated with our design team.
+As the content designer and UX writer, I was solely responsible for page's content.
+I strategized, wrote copy, created wireframes, and collaborated with our design team.

 Duration